 Why do I need a dental crown?

-We may suggest placing a crown over a tooth to protect and strengthen it.
+We may suggest placing a crown to protect and strengthen a tooth.
 A dental crown can extend its life if you have a damaged or weak tooth.
 Most of the time, we place caps on teeth because a tooth has severe decay, is broken beyond repair, or has a deep crack.

 How long do dental crowns last?

 With proper care, a tooth cap can last for 5 to 15 years.
-How long a crown will last depends upon various factors: oral hygiene, the placement of the crown in the mouth, and your daily habits.
-Good oral care, regular checkups, and avoiding teeth grinding will keep your dental crown in good shape for years, providing protection and strength for your teeth.
+How long a crown will last depends on oral hygiene, the placement of the crown in the mouth, and your daily habits.
+Good oral care, regular checkups, and avoiding teeth grinding will keep your dental crown in good shape for years.

 Is getting a dental crown painful?

-Getting a dental crown is not a very painful procedure.
+No, getting a dental crown is not a very painful procedure.
 We use local anesthesia for the procedure to effectively numb the area around your tooth.
-This means you will not feel much pain during the procedure.
-Some tooth sensitivity may develop after the anesthesia wears off.
-However, this should only last a short time.
+You won’t feel much pain during the procedure.
+Some tooth sensitivity may develop after the anesthesia wears off, but this should only last a short time.

 Will my dental crown look natural?

-Yes, we will design your dental crown to look as natural as possible.
-Your dentist will carefully match the color, shape, and size of the crown to your remaining teeth.
-Your dentist will pay close attention to the color of your natural teeth, the position of the crown in your mouth, and your general smile aesthetics.
+Yes, we’ll design your dental crown to look as natural as possible.
+Our dentist will carefully match the color, shape, and size of the crown to your remaining teeth.
+Our dentist will pay close attention to the color of your natural teeth, the position of the crown in your mouth, and your general smile aesthetics.

-What is the difference between a temporary and permanent crown?
+What is the difference between a temporary and a permanent crown?

 A temporary crown and a permanent crown have different purposes.
 Temporary crowns are made of acrylic or stainless steel.
 We use them to protect the tooth while the dental lab prepares the permanent crown.
 They are not for long-term use.
 On the other hand, permanent crowns are made from materials such as porcelain, ceramic, or metal.
 This material is designed to last for many years, providing a durable and natural-looking restoration.